Jokepp/writeups/hackthebox/challenges/toxic.md

 Output: "Tzo5OiJQYWdlTW9kZWwiOjE6e3M6NDoiZmlsZSI7czoyNToiL3Zhci9sb2cvbmdpbngvYWNjZXNzLmxvZyI7fQ=="
 ```

-The cookie's value is replaced using the Firefox developer tools and the web site shows the contents of the log file:
+The cookie's value is replaced using the Firefox developer tools and the website shows the contents of the log file:

 <p align="center">
    <img src="includes/toxic-02.png" />